Dylonni/Dylonni/README.md

 Here you can see my projects, mainly done during my journey at 42 School.
 There are also some personal side projects, feel free to check them out !
-Lasty, here is a link to my [portfolio](https://dylonni.me) if you want to contact me or see about my personal experiences.
+Lastly, here is a link to my [portfolio](https://dylonni.me) if you want to contact me or see about my personal experiences.
 I will (C) you Around :)

 ## Technical stack ⚡